 MySQL String Length function Example

 The string length function counts the number of characters inside a specified expression.
 The following query shows multiple ways to use this.

 SELECT LENGTH ('Learn MySQL Server') AS `SQLLength`, LENGTH ('Tutorial Gateway') AS `Website Length`;

 Remember, it counts the empty space as well.

-This method also allows you to find the length of the data inside the columns.
-In this MySQL example, we are going to find the length of two columns Department Name and Email column.
+This method also allows you to find the data length inside the columns.
+In this MySQL function example, we will find the length of two string columns Department Name and Email column.

 SELECT FirstName, LastName, DepartmentName, LENGTH(DepartmentName) AS 'Department Length', Email, LENGTH(Email) AS 'Email Length' FROM employe;